 The Escape Artist

 Once your baby starts rolling or zooming around, you better hope those diapers can contain all his or her “gifts” to the world!
 If you are experiencing constant leakage, your baby’s diaper is probably too big or too small.
+And let’s hope this isn’t a sign your baby will be an escape artist from their crib in the future.

 The Terrible Twos